Load control tariffs for business customers

 Once you've made the decision to move to a load control tariff, your electrical contractor will need to submit an electrical work request (EWR) to us.
-This will start the process of getting load control equipment installed in your premises and changing tariffs.
+This will start the process of getting load control equipment installed in your premises by us and when that is completed, changing tariffs with your electricity retailer.

 Can you switch between tariffs?